deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 Open, Enumerate, Suspend, Get, Inject, and Get Out!
 ---
 The first step in thread hijacking is to first open a handle to the target process.
-As mentioned before calls that utilize this handle, `VirtualAllocEx` and `WriteProcessMemory`, must have a total access right of `PROCESS_VM_OPERATION` and `PROCESS_VM_WRITE`.
+As mentioned before, calls that utilize this handle, `VirtualAllocEx` and `WriteProcessMemory`, must have a total access right of `PROCESS_VM_OPERATION` and `PROCESS_VM_WRITE`.
 This can be correlated to the following code.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon8.png" alt="">

 This function accepts the user-supplied argument for a PID and returns a handle to it.
 After the process handle is opened, the BOF starts enumerating threads using the API `CreateToolhelp32Snapshot`.
 This routine is sent through a loop and "breaks" upon the first thread of the target PID being reached.
-When this happens, a call to `OpenThread` with the rights `THREAD_SUSPEND_RESUME`, `THREAD_SET_CONTEXT`, and `THREAD_GET_CONTEXT`.
+When this happens, a call to `OpenThread` with the rights `THREAD_SUSPEND_RESUME`, `THREAD_SET_CONTEXT`, and `THREAD_GET_CONTEXT` occurs.
 This allows the program to suspend the thread, obtain the thread's context, and set the thread's context.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon9.png" alt="">